tvaughn905/Project-1/README.md

 <img src="https://github.com/tvaughn905/Project-1/blob/main/Figure_File/Family_2015-19.png" width=40% height=40%>   <img src="https://github.com/tvaughn905/Project-1/blob/main/Figure_File/Family_2022.png" width=40% height=40%>

+Along with the team, using DataFrame was the best way to go with to organize the data.
+Files used for 2015-19 data was from Kaggle and needed to be cleaned more due to the fact that the headings for this factor changed in 2017 and changed again in 2022.
+For uniformity, all headers for this factor was changed to "Family.
+With changing the headers and pulling out "NAN" rows, new merged data decreased to 116 countries.
+Using Dataframe to organie the data and flip, I was able to pull 2015-19 "Family" columns and output the mean for those years.
+The same structure was used for 2022 data.
+The visual used was scatter plots as to see how strong the correlation was to happiness.

-This factor scored higher amongst all factors except GDP for all years.
+Results: This factor scored higher amongst all factors except GDP for all years.
+The coefficient of correlation is strong for 2015-19 and 2022.
 Iceland remains #1 pre and post Pandemic under this factor.
-Iceland In 2019, they were #1 on the happiness report.
-Some contributors are; very peaceful, never had an army, children can go places freely and play outside without supervision and it is illegal to pay women less than men.
-Also, there is a stronger correlation in 2022 than 2015-19 that this factor influences the Happy Score.
-Iceland, Denmark and Finland remained in the top 5 for scoring highest in this factor
+Iceland in 2019, was #1 on the happiness report.
+Some contributors for a high score according to, (Guðmundsdóttir, 2019) were; Iceland is very peaceful, never had an army, children can go places freely and play outside without supervision and it is illegal to pay women less than men.
+Amongst Iceland, Denmark and Finland remained in the top 5 for scoring highest in this factor.